+1 Introduction

-1.0 Introduction: Alkylphenol ethoxylates (APEs) are nonionic surfactants made up of a branched chain ethylene oxide to produce an ethoxylate chain (1).
+Alkylphenol ethoxylates (APEs) are nonionic surfactants made up of a branched chain ethylene oxide to produce an ethoxylate chain (Ahel et al. 1994a; 1994b).
 The main alkylphenol ethoxylates used in industry are nonylphenol (NPE) and octylphenol (OPE).
 Nonionic surfactants, such as APEs, have been shown to increase solubility and dispersion of poorly soluble hydrocarbons and oils thereby enhancing desorption and bioavailability.
 They function as emulsifiers, wetting agents and dispersants.
-Nonylphenol ethoxylates comprise about 80% of the worldwide surfactant market volume (2).
+Nonylphenol ethoxylates comprise about 80% of the worldwide surfactant market volume (Giger et al. 1984).
 Formulating products that commonly contain NPEs include those used for fiber sizing, spinning, weaving, fabric dyeing, herbicides, and cosmetics, scouring and washing.
-Materials also likely to contain NPEs are water based paints, inks and adhesives (3).
+Materials also likely to contain NPEs are water based paints, inks and adhesives (Corvini et al. 2006).
 In the household market, APEs are used mainly in laundry detergents and hard-surface cleaners.
-There are many other significant sources of NPEs including textile manufacturing, pulp and paper production and recycling, and some pesticide formulations (4).
+There are many other significant sources of NPEs including textile manufacturing, pulp and paper production and recycling, and some pesticide formulations (Talmage 1994).

-There is an abundance of literature that indicates that NPEs can be biologically degraded in sewage treatment plants and in natural environments (5-13).
+There is an abundance of literature that indicates that NPEs can be biologically degraded in sewage treatment plants and in natural environments (Brunner et al. 1988; Ahel et al. 1996; Naylor 1995; Yuan et al. 2004; Johnson et al. 2005; Cheng et al. 2006; Hseu 2006).
 Most of these articles have focused on the fate of NPEs and their metabolites.
 Researchers have indicated that the major biodegradation product of NPEs is nonylphenol (NP).
 They have further identified that NP is much more persistent than the parent compound and can mimic estrogenic properties.
 NP has a phenolic ring and an attached lipophilic linear nonyl chain or, more usually, branched nonyl group.
-The structure of NP is presented in Figure 1.
+The structure of NP is presented in Fig. 1.